georgeflug/budget-backend/README.md

 # Budget Backend

-This app is the backend for the Budget Android application.
+This app is the backend for a custom budget application.

 ## Getting Started